OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/sql-database/sql-database-elastic-scale-shard-map-management.md

         }
         else
         {
-            // hello Shard Map does not exist, so create it shardMap = shardMapManager.CreateRangeShardMap<T>(shardMapName);
+            // The Shard Map does not exist, so create it shardMap = shardMapManager.CreateRangeShardMap<T>(shardMapName);
             ConsoleUtils.WriteInfo("Created Shard Map {0}", shardMap.Name);
         }